DECAfpga/DECA_board/Sdram_mister_deca/README_1_old.md

 ## SDRAM Mister module adapter for DECA

-For memory testings and 3 pins old mister modules pictures see [this readme.](README_3pins.md)

 ### Objectives and considerations

 * Build an adapter to plug a 40 pin Mister SDRAM on DECA board